What is Bastion?

 Our objective is to help you find the right project and remove the hassle of the process while making sure that your funds are used as intended.

-If you prefer, you can always invest directly in the nonprofit without taking advantage of our free and customized services.
+Even if you use our services, you are always investing directly in the nonprofit of your choice.
+If you prefer, you can always support the nonprofit without taking advantage of our free and customized services.

 We are happy to provide you with all the information you need, and by doing so, we are already accomplishing our mission by helping the local nonprofit obtain the funding it needs.